Current Research-Themed Grant

 Required Application Materials.
 All applicants must submit the following materials:

 - A 100-word project summary written for a broad audience.

-- A proposal (1000 words max.) that outlines the project’s purpose, research plan, intellectual contribution, and potential benefits to society.
+- A proposal (5 pages max.) that outlines the project’s purpose, research plan, intellectual contribution, and potential benefits to society.

 - A timeline identifying key goals and targeted completion dates (1 page max.).

-- An itemized budget and narrative budget justification (max.
-1 page).
+- An itemized budget and narrative budget justification (1 page max.).

 - Graduate student applications must also include an advisor's letter of recommendation (2 pages max.).
 This letter should specifically address the student’s ability to undertake and complete the proposed project as well as the project’s connection to the student’s broader scholarly interests, trajectory, and career goals.

 Evaluation Criteria.
 Applications will be evaluated on suitability for the theme, intellectual merit, broader impacts, financial need/justification, and the researcher’s qualifications to conduct the proposed work.
 Priority will be given to proposals that explore creative, original, and potentially transformative ideas and approaches.
 Budget items with insufficient justification may be reduced or eliminated in an award offer.

 Proposal Preparation and Submission.
 All proposals should be double-spaced, with one-inch margins and 12-point Times New Roman font.
 Up to two critical figures, illustrations, or images may be included to supplement the project narrative.
 Applications will be considered on a rolling basis throughout the academic year beginning August 1, 2021 and continuing until allocated funds for this RFP are exhausted.